rand0mC0d3r/notepad-local/README.md

 ## 🔒 Privacy

 All notes are stored locally in your browser's localStorage.
 No data is sent to any server.
 Your notes stay on your device.

+## 🚀 Deployment

+This project is configured with GitHub Actions for automatic deployment to GitHub Pages.
+Every push to the main branch will:

+1. Build the application
+2. Deploy it to GitHub Pages
+3. Update the live demo automatically

+The deployment workflow uses:
+- **Build**: Vite build process
+- **Deploy**: GitHub Pages with proper base path configuration
+- **CI/CD**: Automatic deployment on push to main branch

 ## 🤝 Contributing